Historic Santa Fe Travel Event: Zozobra Fiesta de Santa Fe 2019

 - Why: A great opportunity to experience first hand past traditions, beliefs, cultures while visiting one of the most beautiful, intriguing destinations of the Southwest- Santa Fe New Mexico!

-- How: BOOK DIRECT at Pueblo Bonito b&b inn (Santa Fe’s most authentic historic adobe pueblo accommodations in downtown with free parking – walk to all events).
+- How: BOOK DIRECT at Pueblo Bonito b&b inn (The choice for historic Santa Fe lodging when you want the most authentic historic adobe pueblo accommodations in downtown with free parking – walk to all events).

 Fiestas de Santa Fe has been held since 1712 to celebrate the Spanish retaking of the city in 1692 by Don Diego de Vargas from the Pueblo tribes who had occupied the city since the Pueblo Revolt of 1680.
 The burning of Zozobra dates from 1924.
 Santa Fe artist and marionette maker Gustave Baumann came up with the idea of creating the puppet also called Old Man Gloom.
 The ritual burning was conspired by William Howard Shuster a friend of Baumann’s.